We may receive compensation when you click on links to products from our partners.

 Pay Package: Starting at $30K

 The concept of user experience management first appeared during Web 1.0, when websites struggled to attract and keep eyeballs, but the concept is as old as commerce: if your customers have a better experience with you than with the competition, you win.
 Just look at the success of Apple and Amazon.
-The idea has since spread to traditional markets, and everyone from local banks to
+The idea has since spread to traditional markets, and everyone from local banks to government agencies is looking to experts to analyze and improve on customer experience.

 Social Media Manager